WHERE DO I START?

 · Protects privacy

-This brief overview is not a comprehensive detailing of all the differences between options, but illustrates some basic comparisons.
+This brief overview is not a comprehensive detailing of the collaborative process.
 Feel free to call to set a time to talk about this in greater detail.